1300 728 186

 A Private Sale Contract is what you sign when you have made an offer on a property and that offer has been accepted by the Vendor (Seller).
 With a Private Sale you are allowed a “cooling off” period of 3 business days after you sign to consider the purchase and seek legal advice.
 With a Private Sale you may be able to negotiate amendments to the Contract before you sign.

 With an Auction there are auction rules that apply, there is no “cooling off” period and you will have very little opportunity to negotiate any changes to the Contract of Sale.

-From the Vendor’s Statement provided with the Contract of Sale we check for mortgages, easements, caveats and covenants.
 We will not agree to settle the purchase until we are satisfied that any mortgages and caveats will be removed and you will get “clear” title at settlement.

 We work with your Lender to make sure that that the funds required to complete the purchase and all the necessary documents will be available for settlement.

 The settlement process is where the property ownership actually passes to you.

 As the settlement date approaches we will prepare a Statement of Adjustments and coordinate matters with the Vendor’s conveyancer or lawyer and obtain a list of cheque details which we will then provide to your bank.
 We will prepare a Statement of adjustments based on the final account details from the local council, water authority and owners corporation (if applicable) and then confirm settlement arrangements.
 We advise you of the bank cheques required at settlement.